-Puerto Banus is a hot spot for the wealthy in the area of Marbella, Costa del Sol.
+Puerto Banus is a hotspot for the wealthy in the area of Marbella, Costa del Sol.
 It is not only famous for its jaw-dropping marina, but also for its real-estate market, where demand clearly dominates supply.
-Buying property in this world-famous spot is a profitable investment as people all over the world desire to enter the luxurious and worry-free world of Puerto Banus.
+Investing in Puerto Banus property is a great choice as people all over the world desire to be a part of this luxurious and worry-free world.

 Photo by Hernán Piñera via Flickr

 Puerto Banus property insights

 As expected, prices in this area are higher than the average price of properties all around Marbella municipality.
 The average price for Puerto Banus property ranges from €4,750 per sq. metre for a house to €5,900 per sq. metre for an apartment.
 However, the prices rise for estates with views of the Mediterranean sea.
 They put an incredible premium value of around 105% on houses and 80% on apartments.

 The most renowned real estate agencies operating on Puerto Banus property market are Chesterton’s Affinity with more than 140 listings, Real Estate Luz and Kristina Szekely (Sotheby’s) with around ninety offers in the area.